korpling/pepperModules-GenericXMLModules/README.md

 ```

 ## Contribute
-Since this Pepper module is under a free license, please feel free, to fork it from github and improve the module.
-If you think that even others can benefit from your improvements, don't hesitate to make a pull request, so that your fork can be merged back.
+Since this Pepper module is under a free license, please feel free to fork it from github and improve the module.
+If you even think that others can benefit from your improvements, don't hesitate to make a pull request, so that your changes can be merged.
 If you have found any bugs, or have some feature request, please open an issue on github.
 If you need any help, please write an e-mail to saltnpepper@lists.hu-berlin.de .

 ## Funders